+Option 1:

-Option 1 Students may earn a Certificate of Completion if they earn the state and district prescribed credits, BUT have not attained the required GPA, or have NOT earned passing scores (as defined by the State of Florida) on the FCAT reading and math or scores required on other assessments that are approved by the State of Florida.
+Students may earn a Certificate of Completion if they earn the state and district prescribed credits, BUT have not attained the required GPA, and/or have NOT earned passing scores (as defined by the State of Florida) on the Florida Standards Assessment (FSA) in reading and math or scores required on other assessments that are approved by the State of Florida.
 [F.S.
-1003.4285]
+1008.22] if they meet all requirements for a standard high school diploma except earning a passing score on the Grade 10 Florida Standards Assessment (FSA).

+Option 2:

-Option 2 Students may also earn a PERT Eligible Certificate of Completion [F. S. 1008.22] if they meet all requirements for a standard high school diploma except earning a passing score on the Grade 10 FCAT.
+Students may also earn a PERT Eligible Certificate of Completion [F.S.
+1008.22] if they meet all requirements for a standard high school diploma except earning a passing score on the Grade 10 Florida Standards Assessment (FSA).

-- 1. take the (PERT) - 2. are admitted to remedial or credit courses at a state community college.
-This certificate of completion must bear the designation "College Placement Test Eligible". - C. Students who earn a Certificate of Completion may return as a "13th" year student to meet the required GPA and/or earn passing scores (as defined by the State of Florida) on the FCAT reading and math or scores on other assessments that are approved by the State of Florida.
+- C. Students who earn a Certificate of Completion may return as a "13th" year student to meet the required GPA and/or earn passing scores (as defined by the State of Florida) on the Florida Standards Assessment (FSA) reading and math or scores on other assessments that are approved by the State of Florida.
 [F.S.
-1003.4285 (7b)] - D. ELL/LEP students who by the end of grade 12 fail to pass the FCAT shall be provided appropriate coursework as 13th year students.
-[SBER 6A-6.0909(3)]. - E. Special Diploma and Special Certificate of Completion
+1003.4285 (7b)] - D. ELL/LEP students who by the end of grade 12 fail to pass the Florida - E. Standards Assessment (FSA) in reading and math shall be provided appropriate coursework as 13th year students.
+[SBER 6A-6.0909(3)] - F. Special Diploma and Special Certificate of Completion